Bible & Notes |

 Shower Kit

-You will need your own soap, (I keep mine in a Ziplock® bag), shampoo, bath cloth, towel, and shower shoes (flip flops).
+You may or may not need your own soap, (I keep mine in a Ziplock® bag), shampoo, bath cloth, towel, and shower shoes (flip flops).
 See also the section on showering under health issues which includes information about showering at major airports on the way to and from Uganda.

 Pocket Size Rain Pouch

 In all my trips to Uganda, I have only opened and used my rain pouch one time and that was when I was traveling on a bus in which the window would not go up.
 However, I still take a couple of the cheap, single use pocket pouch rain covers, available at most variety stores.
-Some companies even give them away as promotional gifts.
+Some companies even give them away as promotional gifts with their company logo on them.

 Writing Tablet